Integrating Graphic Novels Into Curriculum

 There is now a wealth of motivating, high-quality fiction, science fiction, historical fiction, fantasy, nonfiction graphic novels that lend themselves to content-area classroom use.
 With the growth of technology and access to the Internet, there is now an increasing need for visual and verbal literacy mastery emphasized not only in our everyday lives, but also in the state standards.

-Educator Jill Gerber illustrated how graphic novels reach a wide range of learners and inspire creative self-expression.
-She shared how lesson plans/activity examples to connect the printed word with visual expression and to make abstract concepts visual, and therefore, easier to recognize and understand.
-Author Greg Grunberg shared a look behind the creation of his full-color graphic novel Dream Jumper: Nightmare Escape that was inspired by a conversation he had with his son about his dreams.
+Below are resources from the September 2016 webinar presentation (MP4 recording below).
+The presentation illustrates how educator Jill Gerber uses graphic novels to reach a wide range of learners and inspire creative self-expression.
+Jill uses lesson plans and activities to connect the printed word with visual expression to make abstract concepts visual, and therefore, easier to recognize and understand.
+Author Greg Grunberg shares his full-color graphic novel Dream Jumper: Nightmare Escape that was inspired by a conversation he had with his son about his dreams.
 Dream Jumper has been optioned by Paramount with Producer, J.J.
 Abrams signing on to produce.
-He will discuss his experiences in the film and television industry and the connections to graphic literature.
-Author and artist Lucas Turnbloom rounded out the very fun and lively conversation by sharing his perspective as it relates to collaborating on and creative graphic novels.
+During the webinar, he shares his experiences in the film and television industry and the connections to graphic literature.
+Author and artist Lucas Turnbloom contributes his perspective as it relates to collaborating on and creative graphic novels.

 8th Grade English Teacher